 The Faculty Hearing Committee is a group of elected academic year faculty members whose purpose is to conduct formal hearings into issues referred to it by the Faculty Mediation Subcommittee.
-This is a light-load committee.
+This is a lightload committee.

-- 1. Status: advisory to the Board of Trustees, President, faculty and individual faculty members. - 2.
-Accountability: to the faculty. - 3.
-Composition: Five academic year faculty members elected by the FGA.
-All must be tenured or post-probationary non-tenured faculty.
-Current members of the Faculty Mediation Subcommittee may not serve on this committee.
-No two members from the same department may serve on this committee. - 4.
+1. Status: advisory to the Board of Trustees, President, faculty and individual faculty members.

+2. Accountability: to the faculty.

+- 3. Composition: Five academic year faculty members elected by the FGA (three of the five members must be tenured; current members of the Committee on Rank and Tenure may not serve on this committee.
+No two members from the same discipline may serve on this committee.) - 4.
 Chairperson: a faculty member elected by the committee. - 5.
 Duties: - a.
 Conducts formal hearings into issues referred to it by the Faculty Mediation Subcommittee - b.
-In a case where the Committee member is involved in the issue, that member must recuse himor herself and be replaced by the person with the next highest votes in the previous election, as designated by the Faculty Affairs Committee. - c.
 Communicates results of hearings to the President and the faculty member. - 6.
 Meeting: meets at the beginning of the school year to review duties and procedures; thereafter, the committee meets at the call of the Chairperson. - 7.
 Budget: Office of Academic Affairs. - 8.
 Term: Faculty members are elected for two-year terms.
+Faculty members may not serve concurrently on the Faculty Mediation Subcommittee.